RastreatorTeam/rastreator/README.md

 #### How can I share my query file with you?

-First, watch the check mode [demo](#91-check-mode).<br/>
-Second, check you query file in the same way.<br/>
+Check you query file using the check mode.<br/>
-Finally, get the new generated file and do a pull request.
+Get the new generated file and do a pull request.

 #### Could you support more Active Directory languages?